mikestreety/mikestreety/app/content/blog/2021-03-08-migrating-gitlab-from-one-server-to-another.md

 date: 2021-03-08
 updated: 2021-02-20
 intro: I recently migrated our Gitlab server install from one server to another.
 With the help of a few tutorials it was fairly painless, however I thought I would outline the steps here
+permalink: "blog/migrating-gitlab-from-one-server-to-another/"
 tags:
  - Web
  - DevOps
 ---

-I ﻿recently migrated our Gitlab server install from one server to another.
+I recently migrated our Gitlab server install from one server to another.
 With the help of a few tutorials scattered around, it was fairly painless.
-I thought I ﻿would outline the steps here as there were a couple of bits that tripped me up.
+I thought I would outline the steps here as there were a couple of bits that tripped me up.

 This tutorial assumes you are running a self-hosted **Omnibus** version of [Gitlab](https://about.gitlab.com/) and are comfortable with the command-line.
 It also assumes you have SSH access to both the existing server and a new server you wish to migrate too.
 Lastly, sudo/root access is required on both servers for this process to work.